 drdrslashvohaul Posted November 25, 2014 Report Share Posted November 25, 2014 I agree it's easier.
 And I agree the world has changed, and the culture around games.
 I'd argue, though, that this change doesn't represent us getting better or worse.
 It just is.
 I just roll my eyes every time people make the whole "we were smarter in my day" schtick.
 People have been saying it for thousands of years.
 Either they're wrong, or we were super intelligent ubermensch as cavemen...
 JDHJANUS 1 Quote Link to comment Share on other sites More sharing options...

 MusicallyInspired Posted November 25, 2014 Report Share Posted November 25, 2014 I never said we were smarter.
 I said we're more impatient now because current technology caters to that mindset more than it used to.
-We've always had the same potential we have now, it's just easier not to indulge it. suejak, penguinfan and drdrslashvohaul 3 Quote Link to comment Share on other sites More sharing options...
+We've always had the same potential we have now, it's just easier not to indulge it. suejak, drdrslashvohaul and penguinfan 3 Quote Link to comment Share on other sites More sharing options...

 drdrslashvohaul Posted November 25, 2014 Report Share Posted November 25, 2014 No, you didn't.
 Captain Ascii did, though. :) MusicallyInspired 1 Quote Link to comment Share on other sites More sharing options...